-Looking to reduce blemishes?
+Looking to reduce blemishes and not just scars?
 See our page on Surrey acne treatments here!

 Acne scars form after deep, inflammatory infections in our pores that don’t heal well.
 While there are many variations of Acne Vulgaris (the skin condition we colloquially call, acne), not all are prone to cause scarring.